Security Microfilm Storage Program

 - PHMC staff will verify that each roll is silver halide film suitable for permanent storage and will do random sampling to check film quality and condition.

 - Should the PHMC find it necessary for any reason to terminate the Local Government Security Microfilm Storage Program, the PHMC will assume responsibility for returning the film to the transferring official or turning the film over to Iron Mountain staff under instruction received from the official.

 Participating county, municipal, and judicial officials shall:

 - Pay a one-time handling and accessioning fee of $5.00 per roll to help cover the costs of the initial inspection and handling of the film.
+A limited number of reels may be sent each year.
 No annual storage fee will be assessed to transferring officials.

 - Pay the costs for reference services such as the temporary return of microfilm to the official, the refiling of film, or the duplication of security and user copies at the storage site.
 PHMC staff will directly handle all reference requests.
 A 10% PHMC administrative fee is assessed on all service requests.

 - Properly box, label, and ship film, along with a records transfer list to the State Archives.
 Acid-free or plastic boxes, labels and shipping lists must conform to Program guidelines and permanency standards approved by the County and Local Government Records Committees.
 [The PHMC does offer preparation services at a rate of $15.00 per hour which includes arranging the film in series order, preparing transmittal and receipt forms, re-housing and labeling microfilm when necessary.
 Acid free or plastic boxes must be supplied by the participating official.]